CS-433/ml-project-2-odds-oddities/README.md

 Additionally, keep in mind that the experiments were done on 16GB NVIDIA V100 Tensor Core GPU, and it might be unfeasible to run the script locally on GPU.
-Running `run.py` on a CPU it would take ~ 4 minutes to produce the csv with pretrained models.
+Running [`run.py`](run.py) on a CPU it would take ~ 4 minutes to produce the csv with pretrained models.
+Notice that there might be small difference (1 patch) in the outcome when using CPU vs GPU due to likely rounding differences.
+The outcome submitted to AIcrowd has been created using CPU.

 ## Contact